 In a world so obsessed with hydration, how then are you supposed to cut back on your water intake if you are ingesting too much for your OAB?

 - Spread fluids throughout the day.

-- Don’t carry that large bottle with you all day — you’ll be more apt to drink extra water.
+- Don’t carry a large bottle with you all day — you will be more apt to drink extra water.